 Systems Administrator

 A Systems Administrator is responsible for the overall maintenance and management of an organization’s computer systems.
-This includes installation, configuration, and maintenance of hardware, software, and network systems.
+This includes the installation, configuration, and maintenance of hardware, software, and network systems.

-Required skills and qualifications for this job include a strong understanding of operating systems, network administration, and cybersecurity.
+The required skills and qualifications for this job include a strong understanding of operating systems, network administration, and cybersecurity.

-Obtaining the Security Plus certification can provide several benefits for a Systems Administrator, including a broader understanding of security principles, improved job prospects, and increased earning potential.
+Obtaining the Security Plus certification can provide several benefits for Systems Administrators, including a broader understanding of security principles, improved job prospects, and increased earning potential.
 The certification also demonstrates the individual’s commitment to staying current with industry best practices and standards, which can be a valuable asset to employers.

 Cybersecurity Engineer